 By: Josh Shippen

 In 2018, Sherman signed a 3 year $39 Million dollar deal with the San Francisco 49ers, a deal whose expiration has caused the loss of a job for Sherman.
-Sherman’s contract was not extended and he hit the free agent market this season.
-Sherman had two lackluster seasons marred by injury and poor play in 2018 and 2020, but had a season in 2019 that I regarded as one of the best cornerback performances of the season with 11 passes defensed, 3 interceptions, and an 88.9 grade from Pro Football Focus, one of the best by a cornerback.
+Sherman’s contract was not extended and he hit the free-agent market this season.
+Sherman had two lackluster seasons marred by injury and poor play in 2018 and 2020 but had a season in 2019 that I regarded as one of the best cornerback performances of the season with 11 passes defended, 3 interceptions, and an 88.9 grade from Pro Football Focus, one of the best by a cornerback.

 While Sherman’s drop-off has not been unexpected or completely sudden, it does pose a problem for Sherman getting a new job.
 Most bad teams looking for a cornerback are looking for a strong young presence rather than an older, less effective presence, and most good teams are not in the market for cornerbacks because there is already depth at the position.
 Yet, here are the Saints.
 The perfect middle ground.

 The New Orleans Saints have had a very strong defensive past few years, but 2020 featured a slight but noticeable recession.
 Players like Marshon Lattimore that had been rocking in that defense had a pretty bad 2020 season, and Janoris Jenkins, D.J.
 Swearinger, Sheldon Rankins, and Kwon Alexander all left in the 2020 offseason.
 So while the defense does look like it is about to recede, there are players such as Cameron Jordan, Demario Davis, and Chauncey Gardner-Johnson that people should definitely be excited about.
 So the defense could be turning into a need, but we are not at a desperate position yet.